Breakpoints

 Responsive Presets

-theme presets support responsive values as well.
-If you
+The size and variant theme presets support responsive values as well.

 React Native